bbauska/W3Cx-5of5/README.md

   title=""
   alt="." />

-Hello!
+<p>In this lesson, we will talk about objects' methods and about the "this"

-In this video, we will talk about objects' methods and about the "this" keyword that is very useful when using methods that will access properties inside an object, or methods that will call other methods.
+keyword that is very useful when using methods that will access properties inside an object, or methods that will call other methods.</p>

 For arrays, we speak of elements but for objects, we talk about properties.